sergiofasilva/memoizeit/README.md

 console.log(resultObject); // { a: 'x', b: 'y', c: 'z' }
 ```

+&nbsp;

 ## Some examples

 ### Fibonacci
+Here's an example of how to use **MemoizeIt** to improve the performance of an expensive function that calculates Fibonacci numbers recursively:

 ```javascript
 import memoizeit from 'memoizeit';